JohannesKaufmann/html-to-markdown/README.md

 <p>Paragraph 2</p>
 ```

-A well placed backslash character would prevent that...
+A well-placed backslash character would prevent that...

 <!-- prettier-ignore -->
 ```md